-Animal immobiliser for reindeer
+Animal immobiliser for reindeer.

 All machine was made from modular components so it can be build up or taken down for transportation or storage.
-All components are marked for ease of installation and can be assembled or disassembled under 10 minutes that allow for grate degree of flexibility.
+All components are marked for ease of installation and can be assembled or disassembled under 10 minutes that allow for a great degree of flexibility.
 All wood including backing inside of compression cushions is painted several times with hard wearing rubberised floor paint to preserve it.
-Bolts that fixing cushions are fitted through the wood and joint with steel bar on the back and fixed to the wood, so when you lock the nuts to fix cushion on the frame bolts will not turn.
+Bolts that fixing cushions are fitted through the wood and joint with a steel bar on the back and fixed to the wood, so when you lock the nuts to fix cushion on the frame bolts will not turn.

 Just several little improvements that make life easy for those who will be operating this machine.
 It was a cool and interesting project, due to its uniqueness I was taking plenty of the photographs, but the best ones came from the customer when they started to use immobiliser.